-If you are looking for a fun adventure to take with loved ones, you’ll definitely love this road trip that we have made, which focuses on ghost towns primarily in Eastern Oregon.
-You can check out the map here which we have made on Google maps, and also see the map which we have embedded below.
-We recommend you plan well, as this trip is a few hundred miles depending on where you are starting.
-You can of course change this trip to whatever accommodates your adventure best!
+If you are looking for a fun adventure to take with loved ones, you’ll love this road trip that we have made, which focuses on historic towns primarily in Eastern Oregon.
+You can check out the map here, which we have made on Google Maps, and also see the map we have embedded below.
+We recommend you plan well; this trip is a few hundred miles depending on where you are starting.
+You can change this trip to whatever accommodates your adventure best!

 The reason for the town was the enormous production of wool, Central Oregon being one huge sheep ranch in the 1900s.
 The only outlet for these thousands of bales of fleece was the The Dalles.
 In 1898, in order to expedite the shipment of wool, a railroad was brought in from Biggs Junction on the Columbia River.
 Since a railroad could not be useful without a terminal, Shaniko was built for that express purpose.

-The hotel here has been beautifully restored, and there are several antiuq stores said to be open in the spring, summer, and fall.
+The hotel here has been beautifully restored, and there are several antique stores said to be open in the spring, summer, and fall.

-Condon is technically not a ghost town, but you will come across this great little town in route on our ghost town road trip.
+Condon is technically not a ghost town, but you will come across this tiny town in route on our ghost town road trip.
 Condon, a Norman Rockwell-esque community, is situated less than 30 miles southeast from the park.

-You will certainly be hungry along the way, and we recommend stopping in at the Round-Up Grill for a juicy burger and a cold brew.
+You will certainly be hungry along the way, and we recommend stopping in at the Buckhorn Saloon for a bite to eat.
 There’s also an old-fashioned soda fountain and a branch of the famous Powell’s Bookstore next door at Country Flowers, as well as some other wonderful shops and eateries (Sandi’s Soups, for example) along Condon’s beautifully restored historic Main Street.

 Famous geologist Thomas Condon founded the town in 1893, and helped work with the John Fossil Beds.
 It was also where Linus Pauling grew up (Nobel Prize winning physicist).

 According to the United States Census Bureau, Lonerock, which was founded in 1881 has a total area of 1.01 square miles all of it land.
-Lonerock was started as a service center for the surrounding ranches.
+Lonerock was started as a service center for the surrounding ranches and and today is another ghost town worth a visit.

 One thing you’ll notice here is an unusual, 35-foot high lone rock which still stands in the town near the old Methodist church, hence the city name Lonerock.
 The city’s population grew from 68 in 1900 to 70 in 1910, 73 in 1920 and then to a high of 82 in 1930.
 By 1940 Lonerock’s population dwindled to 46, and continued to drop to 38 in 1950, 31 in 1960, and then bottomed out to 12 residents in 1970.
 The city grew to 26 citizens in 1980, before falling to 11 in the 1990 census.
 As of the census of 2010, there were 21 people, 12 households, and 5 families residing in the city.